Eligible pension income

-Eligible pension income is generally the total of the following amounts received by the pensioner in the year (these amounts also qualify for the pension income amount):
+Eligible pension income is generally the total of the following amounts received by the transferring spouse or common-law partner in the year (these amounts also qualify for the pension income amount):

 - the taxable part of life annuity payments from a superannuation or pension fund or plan; and

-- if they are received as a result of the death of a spouse or common-law partner, or if the pensioner is 65 years of age or older at the end of the year:
+- if they are received as a result of the death of a spouse or common-law partner, or if the transferring spouse or common-law partner is 65 years of age or older at the end of the year:

-- registered retirement savings plan (RRSP) annuity payments.
+- registered retirement savings plan (RRSP) annuity payments; and

 For a more detailed list of eligible pension and annuity income, see the charts for line 314, Pension income amount: